KhronosGroup/SYCL_Reference/source/iface/accessor-concept.rst

   element of the underlying buffer did not previously contain an object.

 If this is a :ref:`ranged accessor <ranged-accessors>`, this applies only to the elements within the accessor's range.
-The content of objects in the buffer outside of this range is preserved.
+The contents of objects in the buffer outside of this range are preserved.

 .. note::